In a mutual fund, you make returns in two ways. How are mutual funds taxed for each of these ways? It depends on the nature of return.

 Categories covered: Pure debt funds, international funds, gold funds, debt index funds, hybrid funds that are not equity-oriented such as conservative hybrid

 Note: This tax treatment is for resident Indian investors only.
-For NRIs, please click here <LINK> for tax rules.
+For NRIs, please click here : tax rules for NRIs.

 What is an equity-oriented fund?